 In each edition of the Journal there are positions available specifically for advertising purposes.
 The Australian Farm Institute seeks expressions of interest from potential advertisers, either on a single-edition basis, or under a longer-term arrangement.

-For further information please download the advertising brochure or alternatively, contact Tracey Bligh.
+For further information download our 'Media Pack' or contact Tracey Bligh.

 |Farm Policy Journal